 To be able to curb this behavior, you must be able to understand your dog and his behaviors.
 This means that you will have to spend time with him to track his habits.
 Domestication has enabled us to live with dogs and train them to act accordingly.
 However, dogs take after their ancestors in terms of animal instincts which may contribute to eating poop.

 If you spend enough time with your puppy, there is a chance you will catch and treat the habit before it becomes chronic.
-However, if you punish him for pooping in the yard or house, your dog might develop poop-eating behavior.
+However, , your dog might develop poop-eating behavior.

 What could actually be the reason behind my dog eating poop?

 As mentioned above, different dogs will eat poop for various reasons, some of which could be as a result of an enzyme deficiency or another behavioral vice.
 You will, however, have to examine your dog and know why he is eating poop.

 Not only will he eat his own poop but also of other animals including cows, birds, cats, and horses.
 As a matter of fact, dogs eating poop is among the top reasons why people surrender their dogs to shelters.
 When your dog’s diet is rich or missing stomach enzymes, he will not be able to absorb all nutrients from the food.
 This will make him go looking for these nutrients and his poop, as well as other animals, is among the top delicacies for them.